 reconstruction of the constant.consult track by Kako Yuzo

 Visual Brains+Christophe Charles

 label: Cha-bashira (Tokyo) / A-Musik (Köln)

-from a live collaboration with Steve Roden & Brandon LaBelle
+Christophe Charles' remix of a live concert together with Steve Roden & Brandon LaBelle (1998, Kobe Design University).

 « A compilation for the start of this label project with mainly Japanese music including tracks by: Kuknacke, L?K?O, Miyahara Hidekazu, Hidalgo?, Hair Stylistics, AOA, Computer Soup, Why Sheep?, Susumu Yokota, Christophe Charles/Brandon Labelle/Steve Roden, Rax Karal, Noise Ramones, Tapes Klar!, Woodman, QofQ,, Vagamoron, American Cherry, Tennessees, yanee hat, Smurf Otokogumi, Evil Moisture, Rudolf Eb.er, Hado Ho, Nagata Kazunao, OM, Pol Mahlow, Moodman.
 Originally conceived of as the start of the joint label Fuji Rekodsu by Cha-Bashira and A-Musik; no other releases and label discontinued.
 Supported by ¿Los Apson?
 (Tokyo). »

 Live performance at Kid Ailack Art Hall, on January 24, 1999, by Christophe Charles, Kaneko Jutok, Mukai Chie, Muronoi Yoko, Takahashi Ikuro.

 3- Untitled 14:24

 6- Untitled 46:57